 - Whenever a prescribing practitioner prescribes greater than a 72-hour supply of any Schedule V controlled substance for the treatment of any patient, such prescriber, or such prescriber's authorized agent, shall review, not less than annually, the patient's records in the CPMRS.

 - Initial prescription for an opioid drug to an adult for outpatient use is limited to a 7-day supply.

-- Opioid prescriptions for minors shall not exceed a 72-hour supply at any time.
+- Opioid prescriptions for minors shall not exceed a 7 day supply.

 - However, practitioner may exercise medical judgment to determine if the patient's medical condition warrants more than 7-day supply (e.g. severe, acute medical condition, chronic pain associated with cancer diagnoses or for palliative care).
 This must be carefully documented in the patient’s medical record by the practitioner and should indicate that an alternative to the opioid drug was not appropriate to address the medical condition.

 Prior to prescribing greater than a 72-hour supply of any controlled substance (Schedule II - V) to any patient, the prescribing practitioner or such practitioner's authorized agent shall review the patient's records in the CPMRS at https://connecticut.pmpaware.net.